-My consulting services reflect a blend of skills honed as a food professional and my lifelong love of problem-solving, which is echoed by my math degree and penchant for puzzles and games.
+My consulting services reflect skills I have honed as a food professional and my lifelong love of problem-solving, which is echoed by my math degree and penchant for puzzles and games.
 With those points of departure, I’m here to connect the dots and solve problems in a range of ways.

 Below are some of the areas in which I have proven expertise.
 They fall in two general categories: traditional editorial work and a newer “Better Recipes” focus targeted specifically on well-written recipes.
 Don’t hesitate to reach out about a project that doesn’t necessarily fit one of these options below.
 I will do my best to help you meet your objectives.